 - Cooking & kitchen gear

-- Day 1: coffee + muffins on first morning, lunch, dinner, non-alcoholic drinks, appetizers and snacks
+- Day 1: lunch, dinner, non-alcoholic drinks, appetizers and snacks

 - Day 2-6: 3 meals, snacks, appetizers, drinks

 - Rain jacket